Here’s our story and advice to seniors for conquering the Great Wall of China.

-The Great Wall, a ribbon of stone five horses wide and more than 1,500 miles long, stretches from the Yellow Sea to the Gobi.
+The Great Wall of China, a ribbon of stone five horses wide and more than 1,500 miles long, stretches from the Yellow Sea to the Gobi.
 For centuries, this series of ramparts and redoubts protected the Middle Kingdom from marauding tribes to the north.

 Climbing the steep ascent of ancient stone stairs was tough going.
 Steps, worn smooth and deep by millennia of slaves and soldiers, were staggered in height to slow invading armies (one step just four inches high, the next often 18 inches or so).

-Just ahead was the watchtower where I believed the actual Great Wall began.
+Just ahead was the watchtower where I believed the actual Great Wall of China began.
 But upon reaching it, I found there was yet another watchtower further up.
-That’s where the Great Wall is, I thought.
+That’s where the Great Wall of China is, I thought.
 I shared the rest of my bottled water with a panting Iraqi woman from San Francisco.
-I didn’t need it.
-I could make it to the next and last level.
+I didn’t need it and I could make it to the next and last level.